John Tavares: Toronto Maple Leafs (2018–present)

-On July 1, 2018, it was announced that Tavares had signed a seven-year, $77 million contract with the Toronto Maple Leafs.
+On July 1, 2018, it was announced that Tavares had signed a seven-year, $77 million contract with his hometown team, the Toronto Maple Leafs.
 Tavares cited "Toronto's chances as a Stanley Cup contender, as well as living out his childhood dream to play for his hometown team", as his reason for signing the contract.
-Tavares rejected higher-paying offers in favour of joining the Maple Leafs, including a seven-year, $91 million offer from the San Jose Sharks that would've made Tavares the highest-paid player in the NHL.

-In his debut for the Maple Leafs on October 4 against the Montreal Canadiens, Tavares scored his first goal for the club in a 3–2 overtime win.
+Tavares rejected higher-paying offers in favour of joining the Maple Leafs, including a seven-year, $91 million offer from the San Jose Sharks that would have made Tavares the highest-paid player in the NHL.
+In his debut for the Maple Leafs in the 2018–19 season opener on October 4, 2018, against the Montreal Canadiens, Tavares scored his first goal for the club on goaltender Carey Price in a 3–2 overtime win.
 On October 7, Tavares recorded his ninth career NHL hat-trick (and first for Toronto) in a 7–6 overtime victory over the Chicago Blackhawks.
-Tavares made his first return to Long Island to play the Islanders on February 28, 2019, in a highly-publicized, sold-out game.
+On January 10, 2019, Tavares recorded his 300th goal in a 4–2 win over the New Jersey Devils on Devils goaltender Keith Kinkaid.
+Tavares made his first return to Long Island to play the Islanders on February 28, in a highly publicized, sold-out game.
 Tavares was relentlessly booed and heckled by Islanders fans throughout the match, including during his tribute video, and items were thrown at Tavares on the ice.
 The Islanders would win the game 6–1, scoring six unanswered goals after Toronto initially scored early in the game.
-On March 17, Tavares recorded his 700th career NHL point with his 40th goal of the season in a 6–2 loss to the Ottawa Senators; in scoring that goal, Tavares also became the third player in Maple Leaf history to record 40 goals in his first season with the team.
+In response to the way Tavares had been treated in his return to New York, fans and the Maple Leafs team organized a Tavares appreciation day two days later for a home match against the Buffalo Sabres, which garnered support from Toronto mayor John Tory; the day, which was dubbed "TavaresDayTO" concluded with the Maple Leafs defeating the Sabres 5–2 in a game in which Tavares scored.
+On March 17, Tavares recorded his 700th career NHL point with his 40th goal of the season in a 6–2 loss to the Ottawa Senators; in scoring that goal on Senators goaltender Anders Nilsson, Tavares also became the third player in Maple Leaf history to record 40 goals in his first season with the team.
 On March 26, Tavares recorded his tenth career NHL hat-trick (and first four-goal game) in a 7–5 win over the Florida Panthers.
 In so doing, he became just the third player in modern team history (since 1943) to record multiple hat-tricks in his debut season with the club, following Wilf Paiement and Daniel Marois.
 In the Maple Leafs' next game against the Islanders, Tavares recorded his 87th point of the season (a new career-high and his first point against his former team) in the 2–1 win, which clinched a playoff berth for Toronto.
+Tavares finished the season playing in all 82 games with 47 goals, 41 assists and 88 points recorded while the Maple Leafs as a team finished as the sixth seed in the East for the second consecutive season.
+His 47 goals led the team in goals and was third overall in the NHL only behind the 50 goals scored by Leon Draisaitl of the Edmonton Oilers and the league-leading 51 goals scored by Alexander Ovechkin, captain of the Washington Capitals.
+In the opening round of the 2019 playoffs, the Maple Leafs would be eliminated in seven games by the third-seeded Boston Bruins for the second consecutive year and surrendering a 3–2 series lead this time around.
+In the series, Tavares would also record two goals and three assists for five points in all seven games played.